ElijahLynn/drupal-to-durpal/README.md

-Drupal to Durpal
+Drupal to Backdrop
 =============

-Chrome extension that replaces occurrences of 'Drupal' with 'Durpal'.
+Chrome extension that replaces occurrences of 'Drupal' with 'Backdrop'.